matthewbub/wussup.chat/readme.md

 3. Navigate to the `cmd/generate_base64_key` directory and run `go run main.go` to generate a base64 encoded key.
 4. Add the key base64 encoded key to the `SESSION_SECRET_KEY`
 5. Navigate back to the root directory and run the SQLite3 schema `sqlite3 ./pkg/database/dev.db < ./pkg/database/schema.sql`
-6. (Optional) add your OpenAI Api key to the `.env` file - it will be used again at some point
+6. Add your OpenAI Api key to the `.env` file - (Used to parse bank statements > structured data)
 7. Launch the local server. `go run main.go`
 8. _In a separate terminal session_, navigate to the `routes/` directory and install the project dependencies using npm - `npm install`
 9. Launch the client dev server `npm run dev`